-Net interest margin (NIM): This ratio is the net interest income expressed as a percentage of assets.
-A positive value is desirable as it implies
+Net interest margin (NIM): This ratio is the net interest income

 Net interest revenue to average assets (NIR/AA): This ratio indicates whether a bank has positioned its assets and liabilities efficiently to take advantage of the interest rate changes.
 This ratio has an impact on the profitability and earning capacity of the bank as it must be large enough to cover the provisions for loan losses and security losses.
 Highest score was achieved by KHCB followed by NBB and BBK.
 Due to low performance by Albaraka, Alsalam and Ithmar the C.V is very high.